rust-lang/book/src/ch08-03-hash-maps.md

   people in a department or all people in the company by department, sorted alphabetically.

-The standard library API documentation describes methods that vectors, strings, and hash maps have that will be helpful for these exercises!
+The standard library API documentation describes methods for vectors, strings, and hash maps that will help you for these exercises!

 We’re getting into more complex programs in which operations can fail, so, it’s a perfect time to discuss error handling.
 We’ll do that next!